 Caligula might have been a monster and he may have routinely paraded about clad in a garment resembling a dress.
 Yet Caligula was a stone-serious political operator and he never wore a tie, or a skirt.
 Nor did he fritter his time churning emotionally.
 You see, he was a dedicated student of practical applied physics.
 Remember, these are the people who invented concrete, a concrete that resists corrosive ocean water better then ours now.

 Caligula was in love with his sister, yet he understood that dresses move, sway, and rarely bind.
-They come off at the shoulder, not down around the ankles where they can lock your feet together like a pant leg.
+They come off at the shoulder, not down around the ankles where they can lock your feet together like police shackles.
 Those are skirts.
 Thus, Caligula could always keep moving when the daggers came out.
 He ruled Rome for a very short and brutal four years, like any U.S. president.
 In addition, as Emperor he harbored no perceived need for explanations—ever, like our president.
 When you’re living that large who’s left to hit you with hard pesky questions?

 Home again home again, jiggidy jig.

 When the pressing questions you face are flashing daggers you only sport dresses, never skirts, or ties.